BLovegrove/CPR-Tools/README.md

 <p align="left">
 Just start your script + pizzatron game, cover the pizza in sauce + cheese/sprinkles and then you can hit they keys 1/2/3/4 to instantly grab the 1st/2nd/3rd/4th ingredient from the cheese/sprinkles and move it to where your cursor is.
 This makes it as easy as following the pizza with your cursor and spamming the right key sequence.
-It doesnt work 100% of the time so just make sure it isnt dropping any.
+It doesnt work 100% of the time so just make sure it isnt dropping any toppings.
 </p>
 <br/>